amedhat3/blog-aothman/content/posts/search-engine/how-to-build-a-search-team/index.en.md

 ---
-date: "2025-07-06T23:57:16+02:00"
+date: "2025-07-06"
 draft: true
 title: "How to build A search team"
-description: "Article about Search team building and organization patterns."
 tags: ["Search", "Leadership"]
-featuredImage: "search.png"
+featuredImage: "search-box.png"
+description: "How to build a search team of different sizes"
+summary: "How to build a search team of different sizes based on the expertise you have and the available resources"
 ---

 ## Why a Dedicated Search Organisation?